near/nearcore/docs/architecture/how/tx_receipts.md

 ![image](https://user-images.githubusercontent.com/1711539/198282601-383977f1-08dd-45fe-aa19-70556d585034.png)

-Once other validators receive the chunk, they can start their own processing to verify those outgoing receipts/final state - and then do the signing.
-Only then, the next chunk producer can start creating the next chunk.
+Once the other validators receive the chunk, they can start their own processing to verify those outgoing receipts/final state - and then do the signing.
+Only then, can the next chunk producer start creating the next chunk.

 While this approach does work, we can do it faster.

 #### Faster approach

 What if the chunk didn’t contain the ‘output’ state?
-This changes a little bit our ‘mental’ model, as now when we’re singing the chunk, we’d be actually verifying the previous chunk - but that’s the topic for the next article (TODO: add future link to article about signatures and verification).
+This changes our ‘mental’ model a little bit, as now when we’re singing the chunk, we’d actually be verifying the previous chunk - but that’s the topic for the next article (TODO: add future link to article about signatures and verification).